culturing/poems/Poems/2026-04-07/02 Narcissism.md

 works good, for by showing me
 just what I wanted, you melted the ice around my heart.
 I have got all
-I needed form you, and I'll keep it, because it was mine all along.
+I needed from you, and I'll keep it, because it was mine all along.